Edit Content

 Purpose Of The Research Study

-The purpose of this research study is to see if there is a link between seltzer water consumption and urinary urgency and urinary leakage in women.
+The aim of this research study is to investigate whether there exists a correlation between women’s consumption of seltzer water and their experience of urinary urgency and urinary leakage.

 Other Key Information

-This study will be conducted through an anonymous online survey and will take approximately 15 minutes of your time.
+We will conduct this study through an anonymous online survey, requiring approximately 15 minutes of your time.

 Foreseeable Risk And Benefits